eArmada8/kuro_dlc_tool/README.md

 	6. Item Description:  The description of the item that the user will see in the item / costume menus
 	7. Item Quantity:  How many of this item should be given to the player by the DLC.
 	8. Shop IDs:  (optional) Shop IDs of any shops you would like this item to be purchaseable from.
+	9. Recipe ID:  (optional, *Ys only*) Shops in Ys X require a recipe to sell items.
+You only need one recipe ID per item.

 Once you have answered all the questions, it will generate the .kurodoc.json file to be used with `kurodlc_make_tbls.py`.
 It will also generate a dlc.json file saving all the DLC options, and a .json file for each .mdl.
 Running the script again, the tables will be generated without any questions.
 If you want to change any of the data, edit the .json with a text editor, or simply delete the .json file.
 If you just delete the file you want to change, the script will still use the other .json files it finds.